PAXSTORE/paxstore-openapi-java-sdk/README.md

 ```

 The SDK is using slf4j as the log facade and the log4j as the log implementation.
 Developers can using other log implementation to replace the log4j.
-From next version we will remove the log4j dependency from this SDK.
+From version 8.3.0 we removed log4j dependecy from this SDK, developer need to choose the log implementation by self.

 ## Introduction